Activities

 sauna is for cleaning the body, and the Native American sweat dome for ritualistic

 purification.
 At Black Sheep Inn both ways feel fantastic!
+It costs US$15

 The hot tub is first solar heated and then kept piping hot with the same woodstove that heats